-(e) Substructure
+(5) Substructure

-The following parameters are applicable to the substructure of towers and masts:
+The following parameters are applicable to the substructure of towers and masts.

-(i) Foundations for tower and mast structures shall be designed to withstand the full expected dynamic loads namely; antennae, feeders, wind loading, etc.

-- (ii) The design shall take cognisance of the geo-technical investigation findings on soil and wind conditions at the installation site for purposes of determining bearing pressures (vertical and horizontal), other sub-surface conditions, the suitable foundation type (reinforced concrete blocks, standard pad and column, raft, preset rock anchors or piles), construction materials and installation method. - (iii) Engineers are to compute the weight of tower structure, antenna feeders and all associated steel work and then, calculate the effect of wind loads on the total surface. - (iv) Worst case load design condition should always constitute the initial factor of safety against overturning for complete foundations or any part thereof. - (v) Standard foundation designs should be made for normal soils where however the need arises, it may be modified to suit the soil conditions at the installation site. - (vi) Normal soils for purposes of this Guidelines shall be defined as dry cohesive soils having; - a an allowable net vertical bearing capacity of 192kP - b an allowable net horizontal pressure of 63kPa per linear metre of depth to a maximum of 192kPa. - c unit weight of compacted soil greater than 16kNm-3 - d water table is at a depth greater than 2.5m below the surface - e coefficient of passive earth pressure greater than 3.2 - f coefficient of active earth pressure of approximately 0.3 - g non acidic properties - h no organic materials are present in the soil. - (vii) Three basic physical forces shall be taken into consideration whilst designing tower and masts foundations.
-These are: - a.
-Vertical down load - b.
-Base shear - c.
-Uplift load - (viii) Proper soil borings shall be made by competent soil testing specialists and they must go deeper than the probable depth of the foundation to make sure of soil type consistency. - (ix) For guyed towers, borings shall also be taken at all guy locations and at the base per location since conditions can vary widely on the site. - (x) Foundations and Anchors shall be designed to support the structures and specified loads for specific soil conditions.
+- (a) Foundation and Anchors - (i) Foundations for tower and mast structures shall be designed to withstand the full expected dynamic loads namely; antennae, feeders, wind loading, etc. - (ii) The design shall take cognisance of the geo-technical investigation findings on soil and wind conditions at the installation site for purposes of determining bearing pressures (vertical and horizontal), other sub-surface conditions, the suitable foundation type (reinforced concrete blocks, standard pad and column, raft, preset rock anchors or piles), construction materials and installation method. - (iii) Engineers are to compute the weight of tower structure, antenna feeders and all associated steel work and then, calculate the effect of wind loads on the total surface. - (iv) Worst case load design condition should always constitute the initial factor of safety against overturning for complete foundations or any part thereof. - (v) Standard foundation designs should be made for normal soils where however the need arises, it may be modified to suit the soil conditions at the installation site. - (vi) Normal soils for purposes of these Guidelines shall be defined as dry cohesive soils having: - a. an allowable net vertical bearing capacity of 192kPa - an allowable net horizontal pressure of 63kPa per linear metre of depth to a maximum of 192kPa. - c. unit weight of compacted soil greater than 16kNm-3 - d. water table is at a depth greater than 2.5m below the surface - e. coefficient of passive earth pressure greater than 3.2 - f. coefficient of active earth pressure of approximately 0.3